manuparra/amiga-apps/README.md

 This project was born from a question that has been in my mind for many years:

-> *"Could I use C to create something useful and usable for a computer that is now over 40 years old?, I mean ,in 2025?"*
+> *"Could I use C to create something useful and usable for a computer that is now over 40 years old?.
+I mean,in 2025?"*

 Part of the challenge is twofold:
 1. **Exploring feasibility** — seeing if modern C skills can be applied effectively to such a vintage platform.